TheGreatestToucan/BasicEncryptor/README.md

 For the same reason this is also not very moble-friendly yet.

 NOTE: Do not press enter while entering your message in the text box, just press the button below it first, entering it will reset the form and your message will disapear.
 I will try to fix this in the future.

+# BasicEncryptor_v1.2

+  In version 1.2, I have made the encryption slightly more complicated.
+I plan to fix the other probelms later.
+Many are CSS based and I am still learning.